MystenLabs/seal/crates/dkg-cli/README.md

   --args $NEW_COMMITTEE_ID $COMMITTEE_ID $KEY_SERVER_OBJECT_ID
 ```

-9. All members in new committee can update their corresponding partial key server's URL.
+8. Members in the new committee can update their corresponding partial key server's URL if needed.

 ```shell
 sui client switch --address $ADDRESS_0